Close Icon

 When will my repair be completed?

-You can use your online account to book your repair and choose from our best selection of available appointments.
+You can use your online account to report your repair and choose from our best selection of appointments.
 Otherwise, your repair will be scheduled for the next available appointment.

-We attend emergency repairs within three hours to make it safe, and aim to complete the full repair within 24 hours.
+If you report an emergency repair, we will attend the same day to make it safe and aim to complete the full repair within 24 hours.

 Open/Close Icon